How to Set Up Pay Periods to Work With Pay Dates

 bank accounts

 There are some pay period scenarios that can lead to missed and subsequently unpaid overtime.
-This is a serious error, as it can lead to DOL investigations, penalties and payback with interest.
-Or even worse, employees not trusting their employers.
+This is a serious error, as it can lead to DOL investigations, penalties, and payback with interest -- or, even worse, employees not trusting their employers.

 Furthermore, when calculating overtime hours, employers must use the established start day of the work week to calculate when weekly overtime begins.

-Consider this semi-monthly pay period configuration…
+Consider this semimonthly pay period configuration…

-Pay Period Type: Semi Monthly
+Pay Period Type: Semimonthly

-First Pay Period: 1st - 15th (always 15 days)
+First Pay Period: 1st to the 15th (always 15 days)

-Second Pay Period: 16th - end of month (13 - 16 days depending on month)
+Second Pay Period: 16th to the end of the month (13-16 days depending on the month)

 Semi-monthly pay period example

-Alternatively, you can opt for a modern time tracking solution like OnTheClock.
-OnTheClock automatically calculates overtime for semi-monthly and monthly pay periods.
+Alternatively, you can opt for a modern time tracking solution, like OnTheClock.
+OnTheClock automatically calculates overtime for semimonthly and monthly pay periods.

-• Employees’ hours worked are logged and automatically calculated on their time cards.
+• Employees’ hours worked are logged and automatically calculated on their timecards.

 • Once your pay period is finished, you are then able to seamlessly export your time card information over to the payroll department for processing.